Search results for:

-One of the most simple and barebones solutions you can have for having a fully fledged and widely supported web stack with both server-side code and database functionality, is with the LAMP Stack.
+One of the most simple and barebones solutions you can have for a fully-fledged, widely supported web stack with server-side code and database functionality is with the LAMP Stack.

 There are four primary components of the LAMP stack:

-This guide goes over how to install the LAMP stack with a basic configuration on CentOS 7 and is intended for Hostwinds clients with a Cloud VPS or Dedicated Server.
+This guide goes over installing the LAMP stack with a basic configuration on CentOS 7 and is intended for Hostwinds clients with a Cloud VPS or Dedicated Server.

 To install Apache on CentOS 7, you will want to install the httpd package using the yum package manager: